lancehsimmons/Roast/README.md

 ### Goals

 - Functioning RESTful API with CRUD built with Ruby on Rails
-  - Interacting with postgresql database
+  - Postgresql database
     - user table
     - roast table
 - Full CRUD client built with React
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- Users can create an account
+- Users can interact with their roast journal
+  - create new roasts
+  - view all roasts
+  - update roasts
-- _etc._
+  - delete roasts

 <br>